mazqoty/Working_with_Facts_and_Dimension_Tables/README.md

  </table>
  When we arrange the above tables in Star Schema style, we get a table strucutre that looks likes the one in the image below.

  ![alt_text](https://i.imgur.com/lvTBCgI.jpg)

+ The image shows the fact and dimension tables along with the relaionships between them.